educlopez/roast-web/CONTRIBUTING.md

-# Contributing to Roast by Edu Calvo
+# Contributing to Roast web

-Thank you for your interest in contributing to the Roast by Edu Calvo project!
+Thank you for your interest in contributing to the Roast web project!
 We welcome contributions from everyone.
 Please follow the guidelines below to help us maintain a high-quality project.

 ## How to Contribute